Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 All informational.
 None of it commercial.

-The content strategy was wrong from the start.
-They'd built an audience that didn't need their products.
+Data from their search console showed that the top-ranking keywords were attracting tyre-kickers who'd never convert.
+The content strategy was wrong from the start, and they’d actually built an audience that didn't need their products.

 When your product page looks like a B2B enquiry form